-The defense aptitude tests rate you as 0, 1, 1+, 2, 2+, or 3.
+The defense aptitude tests rate you like 0, 1, 1+, 2, 2+, or 3.
 The highest number 3 is considered the best competitive score.
-Phonetic coding, foreign language syntax and structures are tested to see your acquired skill or aptitude for foreign languages.
+Phonetic coding, foreign language syntax, and structures are tested to see your acquired skill or aptitude for foreign languages.

 The Defense Language Proficiency Test (DLPT) is nothing more than an achievement test.
-When you are better skilled, you shall get better rating.
-Better vocabulary, grammar knowledge and phonetic skills can help you a lot.
-However, Defense Language Aptitude Battery (DLAB) is a bit tricky and needs special attention.
+When you are better skilled, you shall get a better rating.
+Better vocabulary, grammar knowledge, and phonetic skills can help you a lot.
+However, Defense Language Aptitude Battery (DLAB) is a bit tricky and needs particular attention.

-The defense language aptitude battery is consists of two major sets of the aptitude tests; audio and visual.
+The defense language aptitude battery is consists of two primary sets of the aptitude tests; audio and visual.
 The battery offers multiple choice questionnaire about a fake foreign-language.
-You are not allowed to repeat answers for any question.
+You are not allowed to repeat answers to any question.
 You need not only to be careful while making a choice but also speedy because defense language aptitude tests are time limited.

 Fake Rules for the Fake Language